Divorce After 50: Making Smart Choices About Your Divorce Property Settlement

 My suggestion is to form a team of legal, mental health and financial professionals to assist you during the divorce process, regardless of the divorce methodology chosen – another topic for a future article!

 Do you understand the legal issues related to a Property Settlement Agreement?
 Did you have a team of professionals help with your divorce?
+What kind of bargain seems fair to you in your circumstances today?
 Please share your experience and advice in the comments.

 Editor’s note: This article is not intended to provide legal or financial advice.
 Please consult your financial professional regarding your situation.